Stuart School of Business

 For information regarding faculty visit the Stuart School of Business website.

-At Stuart School of Business, students learn business in a hands-on, innovative way that prepares them for careers in finance, management, marketing, or to launch their own entrepreneurial ventures.
-Earning a business degree at a tech school often leads to working and studying side by side with engineers, scientists, programmers, and architects.
-Students also learn how to collaborate with, and to lead interdisciplinary teams by working on highly innovative, technology-driven, real-world projects.
+At Stuart School of Business, students learn business in a hands-on, experiential way that prepares them for careers in business, finance, management, marketing, and public administration, or to launch their own entrepreneurial ventures.
+Earning a business-oriented degree at a technological school often leads to working and studying side by side with engineers, scientists, programmers, and architects.
+Students also learn how to collaborate with, and to lead interdisciplinary teams by working on innovative, technology-driven, real-world projects.

-This distinctive program is designed to educate students to deal with the problems of an increasingly complex business environment.
-In conjunction with the university Core Curriculum requirement, with its focus on mathematics, computer science, and natural sciences, the business curriculum helps students gain practice of business administration and preparation for the Next Economy.
+This distinctive program is designed to train students to solve problems in an increasingly complex business environment.
+In conjunction with the university Core Curriculum requirement, with its focus on computer science, mathematics, and natural sciences, the business curriculum offers students a superb foundation for their careers.

 The objectives of this program are to provide future business owners, managers, and leaders with:

-- A fundamental grounding in the core competencies of business including accounting, economics, finance, marketing, management, and social skills.
+- Fundamental training in the core competencies of business, including accounting, economics, finance, marketing, and management

-- An understanding of the interdisciplinary nature of management in today’s complex businesses, which compete in the global economy.
+- An understanding of the interdisciplinary nature of business management in today’s complex and globalized markets

 The Stuart School of Business also offers the following co-terminal degrees, which enables a student to simultaneously complete both an undergraduate and graduate degree in as few as five years:

-- Bachelor of Science in Business Administration/Master of Public Administration
+- Bachelor of Science in Business Administration/Master of Public Policy and Administration

 - Bachelor of Science in Business Administration/Master of Science in Finance